 This is the cocktail that started it all.
 No more vodka; bring on the gin.
 With fresh raspberries, simple syrup, and orange liqueur, this is absolutely pleasing.
 But be careful, it is still a bit boozy.

-This seemingly endless summer calls for a refreshing escape.
-In the meantime, why not cool off with a tropical cocktail featuring the flavors of kiwi and coconut?
-David has expertly combined a luscious fat-washed coconut rum with kiwi syrup, orange juice, coconut liqueur, pineapple juice, and a dash of nutmeg for a truly invigorating experience
+Why not cool off with a tropical cocktail featuring the flavors of kiwi and coconut?
+David has expertly combined a luscious fat-washed coconut rum with kiwi syrup, orange juice, coconut liqueur, pineapple juice, and a sprinkle of nutmeg for a truly invigorating experience.

 Here we have gin infused with dill and serrano, along with our house ginger syrup, fresh lime, lingonberry, and soda.
 Extremely refreshing.

 This one is quite a deceptive cocktail: it’s loaded with alcohol goodness that is hard to detect.
-A gin base with elderflower, pear, and citrus mixture, the combination may keep you from ordering anything else.
+The combination of gin, elderflower, pear, and citrus may keep you from ordering anything else.